Comcast (CMCSA) Ascends While Market Falls: Some Facts to Note

-Comcast (CMCSA) closed the latest trading day at $39.62, indicating a +1.62% change from the previous session's end.
-The stock outperformed the S&P 500, which registered a daily loss of 0.22%.
-On the other hand, the Dow registered a gain of 0.06%, and the technology-centric Nasdaq decreased by 0.52%.
+The most recent trading session ended with Comcast (CMCSA) standing at $40.24, reflecting a +1.56% shift from the previouse trading day's closing.
+This move outpaced the S&P 500's daily loss of 0.88%.
+Elsewhere, the Dow saw an upswing of 0.56%, while the tech-heavy Nasdaq depreciated by 2.05%.

-Heading into today, shares of the cable provider had lost 9.54% over the past month, lagging the Consumer Discretionary sector's loss of 5.12% and the S&P 500's loss of 1.66% in that time.
+The cable provider's stock has dropped by 7.62% in the past month, falling short of the Consumer Discretionary sector's loss of 5.74% and the S&P 500's loss of 2.57%.

-The investment community will be paying close attention to the earnings performance of Comcast in its upcoming release.
-The company is slated to reveal its earnings on April 25, 2024.
-On that day, Comcast is projected to report earnings of $0.98 per share, which would represent year-over-year growth of 6.52%.
-Alongside, our most recent consensus estimate is anticipating revenue of $29.81 billion, indicating a 0.39% upward movement from the same quarter last year.
+Investors will be eagerly watching for the performance of Comcast in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on April 25, 2024.
+The company is predicted to post an EPS of $0.98, indicating a 6.52% growth compared to the equivalent quarter last year.
+In the meantime, our current consensus estimate forecasts the revenue to be $29.81 billion, indicating a 0.39% growth compared to the corresponding quarter of the prior year.

-CMCSA's full-year Zacks Consensus Estimates are calling for earnings of $4.23 per share and revenue of $124.52 billion.
-These results would represent year-over-year changes of +6.28% and +2.42%, respectively.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $4.23 per share and a revenue of $124.52 billion, indicating changes of +6.28% and +2.42%, respectively, from the former year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Comcast.
-These revisions help to show the ever-changing nature of near-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Comcast.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.84% downward.
-Comcast is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.84% lower.
+Right now, Comcast possesses a Zacks Rank of #4 (Sell).

-Investors should also note Comcast's current valuation metrics, including its Forward P/E ratio of 9.22.
-This represents a premium compared to its industry's average Forward P/E of 9.08.
+Digging into valuation, Comcast currently has a Forward P/E ratio of 9.36.
+This indicates a premium in contrast to its industry's Forward P/E of 9.19.

-Investors should also note that CMCSA has a PEG ratio of 0.95 right now.
+Also, we should mention that CMCSA has a PEG ratio of 0.97.
 Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-Cable Television stocks are, on average, holding a PEG ratio of 0.7 based on yesterday's closing prices.
+The Cable Television industry had an average PEG ratio of 0.71 as trading concluded yesterday.

 The Cable Television industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 232, which puts it in the bottom 8% of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 232, positioning it in the bottom 8% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report